 Best Overall Axe: Fiskars X15 Chopping Axe

 A good axe is more than just a simple cutting tool.
 It offers a certain type of utility that is important in many professions that work outdoors or with materials like wood.
 In some cases, it can even help save a life.
 That is why the best axe is one that is versatile enough for different uses while getting the most important thing right: it is easy to use and maintain.

 The Fiskars X15 Axe is the tool to choose when you need something that maximizes the cutting force with each swing.
-The axe features a smart design that perfectly balances the cutting head in your hand.
-A FiberComp handle keeps the energy contained at the cutting point instead of traveling into your hands and arms.
+This splitting axe features a smart design that perfectly balances the cutting head in your hand.
+A FiberComp handle keeps the energy contained at the cutting point instead of traveling into your hands and arms, and the 3.4-pound head is suited to most people's strength and needs.
 As a result, chopping strokes are more efficient thanks to the greater energy transfer and sharp blade.

 The image many people conjure when thinking of a traditional axe is log splitting.
 Standing outside, swinging an axe head at a log, is a lot easier than it looks if you do not have the right tool and technique.
 While the technique may take some time to develop, the right tool is easy to find.
 Log splitting axes tend to be lightweight and come with a wedged cutting head that cuts and splits with a single stroke.

 To split logs in remote locations, on a homestead, or at home, the Estwing Camper's Log Splitting Axe is specifically designed to give you a clean and efficient split with every stroke.
 Unlike other splitting axes, this one is an all-steel construction with a molded grip for better comfort.
 It is strong, lightweight, and absorbs shocks so you can comfortably hold and use the axe for a long time without fail.

 Best for Camping: iunio Camping Axe